melchor629/node-chromecaster-lib/README.md

 This version is in (_truly_) beta, so any help is welcome.

 For implement audio capturing from Windows, **pull requests are welcome**.
-To implement it, only you need to create an implementation (not a new class) of `src/AudioInput.hpp` class, and follow the examples from OS X and Linux.
+Right now, is a really basic form of capturing audio using WASAPI and may have some bugs or bad performance.

 Installation
 ----------------
-This library currently only works on OS X and Linux.
+This library currently only works on OS X and Linux (Windows is experimental).
 ```
 $ npm install chromecaster-lib
 ```

 **Linux Users**: You must install *libpulse-dev* and *libavahi-compat-libdnssd-dev* packages before installing this one.

+**Windows Users**:
+ - You must install Apple "Bonjour SDK for Windows" (look for it on Google), and check for the variable `BONJOUR_SDK_HOME` in your CMD.
+ - If you have problems compiling this library (or one of its dependencies), [see this issue](https://github.com/nodejs/node-gyp/issues/972).
+ - Only supported sample rate is the one configured on Sound panel, other sample rates will make the `AudioInput.open()` to fail (_limitation of WASAPI_).

 Example
 ------------